gongahkia/personal-wiki/Go.md

 // STRUCT
     // type => creates a custom data type as a type definition that can be later referenced when instances of the type are created
     // struct => creates and declares a struct that stores multiple values of different specified types within {} curly braces
-    // func (structAlias structName) methodName() { methodBody } => declares a specified method on a struct, where the attributes of a struct instance can be called via . dot syntax
     // Go's equivalent of structs in Rust, objects in Javascript, tables in Lua (Go does NOT support OOP and the closest analogue we can get are structs)

 type Person struct {